The Hinterland of New South Wales

 We spent the night again at a rest stop and it was really loud this time!
 At night we woke up because we heard strange noises.
 What was that?
 Was someone in danger?
 A rasping sound, then something that sounded like quick steps which were followed by an indefinable sound.
 At first, we didn’t dare to look out our windows.
 Then we became a little more courageous.
 But we couldn’t see anything through the condensation on the windows.
 Should we go outside?
 While we weighed our options, we heard the noise more clearly.
 Cows???

-We peaked out of the campervan door and saw trucks filled with sheep and cows.
+We peeked out of the campervan door and saw trucks filled with sheep and cows.
 A little embarrassed, mostly because we got scared, but we could laugh about it in the end!

-However, we preferred our adventure in New Zealand more, where we woke up in the middle of roaming cows.
+However, we preferred our adventure in New Zealand, where we woke up in the middle of roaming cows.

 After a sleepless night, the next morning we found Putu parked between large trucks.
 Unfortunately, I was so tired and didn’t think about taking a photo.
 Because it looked really funny.
 Our little camper Putu, wedged between his big brothers the trucks.